jbrandwood/edlink/README.md

 Edlink is also a good reference for cartridge communication on the console side.
 Console applications use the same command interface as USB communication, but through a FIFO port mapped into the CPU address space.

+If edlink cannot connect to the cartridge, firmware update may be required.

 ## Contents

 | Path | Description |